Synonym(s)

 - Idiopathic LAD: In this variant, associations with other autoimmune diseases and malignant tumors have been described.

-- Drug-induced LAD: The following drugs have been described as triggers: vancomycin (over 50% of drug-induced cases in adults are attributable to vancomycin ), diclofenac, glibenclamide, iodine, penicillin, piperacillin, interferon gamma, sulbactam, cytostatics (Lammer J et al. 2019), atezolizumab, COVID-19 vaccination (Zouh H et al. 2023)
+- Drug-induced LAD: The following drugs have been described as triggers: vancomycin (over 50% of drug-induced cases in adults are due to vancomycin ), diclofenac, glibenclamide, iodine, penicillin, cephalosporins, non-steroidal anti-inflammatory drugs, piperacillin, interferon gamma, sulbactam, cytostatics (Lammer J et al. 2019), atezolizumab, COVID-19 vaccination (Zouh H et al. 2023); romiplostim (thrombopoietin receptor agonist/Heser S et al. 2023).
+Apparently, the triggering drugs can cross-react with the target epitope, change the conformation of the epitopes or make previously hidden antigens accessible to the immune system (Paul C et al. 1997).

 Target autoantigens are the 120 kDa protein LAD-1 (produced by proteolysis at the NH2 terminus of the extracellular domain of BP 180 = bullous pemphigoid antigen = type XVII collagen - see also under COL17A1 gene).